libigl/libigl/tutorial/tutorial.md

 [cork](https://github.com/gilbo/cork), which is typically faster, but is not always robust.

+# Miscellaneous [700]

+Libigl contains a _wide_ variety of geometry processing tools and functions for dealing with meshes and the linear algebra related to them: far too many to discuss in this introductory tutorial.
+We've pulled out a couple of the interesting functions in this chapter to highlight.

-## Mesh Statistics [610]
+## Mesh Statistics [701]

-libigl contains various mesh statistics, including face angles, face areas and the detection of singular vertices, which are vertices with more or less than 6 neighbours in triangulations or 4 in quadrangulations.
+Libigl contains various mesh statistics, including face angles, face areas and the detection of singular vertices, which are vertices with more or less than 6 neighbours in triangulations or 4 in quadrangulations.

-The example [Statistics](610_Statistics/main.cpp) computes these quantities and does a basic statistic analysis that allows to estimate the isometry and regularity of a mesh:
+The example [Statistics](701_Statistics/main.cpp) computes these quantities and does a basic statistic analysis that allows to estimate the isometry and regularity of a mesh:

 ```bash
 Irregular vertices: